Life in Space: NASA’s Momentous Discovery

 The study of life in outer space, known as astrobiology, has long been a subject of great fascination and speculation.
 Humans have pondered the existence of extraterrestrial life for centuries.
 But it is only in recent years that we have begun to unravel some of the mysteries surrounding this captivating topic.

 Moreover, this discovery is important for more than just astrobiology.
 Scientists are working hard to design safe habitats for long space missions and future space colonies.
-Knowing what life needs to survive in space is key to keeping astronauts safe and healthy.
+Understanding what life needs to survive in space helps keep astronauts safe and healthy.

 Searching for Life in Space: NASA’s Discovery and the Future of Space Exploration